Fellowship-of-the-Ping/CYBR8470-Project-1-2/README.md

 # CYBR8470 Projects 1 & 2
 Fellowship of the Ping is a community of IT professionals.
-This repo contains documentation and links to the frontend and backend of
+This repo contains documentation and links to the frontend and backend of the corresponding web application

 [User Stories](./docs/User%20Stories.md)

 [Diagrams](./docs/Diagrams.md)

 [Vulnerability Scanner](https://github.com/stuartmaxwell/djcheckup)

 ## [Frontend (Live)](https://fotp.it.com/)